Oat, Banana and Cocoa Cookies in the Air Fryer

 Storage

-They can be stored in a closed container out of the fridge for a few days, and to make them like freshly made, you can reheat them in the air fryer or oven at 392°F for a couple of minutes.
+They can be stored in a closed container at room temperature for a few days.
+To bring them back to their just-baked state you can reheat them in the air fryer or oven at 392°F for a couple of minutes.

-No, not all of them are, as they are often produced in environments where products containing gluten are also processed.
-Therefore, you need to make sure to get oat flakes certified for celiacs.
-If you don’t have gluten issues, you can use any supermarket product.
+No, not all oats are gluten-free because they are often produced in facilities where products containing gluten are also processed.
+So you must make sure to buy oats certified for celiacs.
+If you don’t have issues with gluten, you can use any supermarket product.

 Author image